getreu/ascii-hangman/doc/source/index.md

          /_]'|_| /_
             /_]'  /

 Lifes:	7 	Last guess: k

  g o o d   l u _ k

 Type a letter, then press [Enter]:
 ```

-ASCII Hangman is available as a Web-Application and as a Dektop-Terminal-Application for serveral architetures.
+ASCII Hangman is available as a Web-Application and as a Desktop-Terminal-Application for several architectures.
 Try [ASCII-Hangman-Web-App](/projects/ascii-hangman/web-app/) online.

 Read more in [ASCII-Hangman's user manual](/projects/ascii-hangman/ascii-hangman--manual.html).

 ## Documentation